Rural Durham Community Research Network

 What is Community Research?

-The Young Foundation was commissioned by UKRI to explore how communities can be more equitably involved in knowledge creation and has now awarded just under £1m to our project in County Durham.
+The Young Foundation was commissioned by UKRI to explore how communities can be more equitably involved in knowledge creation and has now awarded just under £1m to fund our project in County Durham.

 What will the Rural Durham Community Research Network Deliver?